itiligent/ESXi-Custom-ISO/testlab-cheat-sheet.md

 ### To add a USB backup datastore to ESXi:

-    1. Stop the USB arbitrator from passing through USB devices temporarily:
-			/etc/init.d/usbarbitrator stop

-    2. Plug in the new USB storage
+    1. Plug in the new USB storage

-    3. Get the new USB device ID from the hardware passthrough list:
+    2. Get the new USB device ID from the hardware passthrough list:

     		esxcli hardware usb passthrough device list